Anna Hopkin

 Anna Hopkin (born 24 April 1996) is a British swimmer.
 She won gold as part of the British team at the 2020 Tokyo Olympics in mixed 4 × 100 metre medley relay, setting a new world record time.

+Early life

+Hopkin is from Chorley.
+She attended Withnell Fold Primary School and St Michael's C of E High School, and completed her A Levels at Runshaw College in 2014.
+She graduated from the University of Bath in 2018 with a degree in Sport and Exercise Science.

 Career

-Hopkin, who is from Chorley, competed for England in the women's 4 × 100 metre freestyle relay at the 2018 Commonwealth Games, winning a bronze medal.
+Hopkin competed for England in the women's 4 × 100 metre freestyle relay at the 2018 Commonwealth Games, winning a bronze medal.

 In May 2021, at the European Championships held in Budapest, Hopkin won gold medals in women's 4 × 100 metre freestyle, women's 4 × 100 metre medley, mixed 4 × 100 metre freestyle and mixed 4 × 100 metre medley relays.